nanopool/nanominer/README.md

 pool7 = rvn-au1.nanopool.org:12433

 ```
-Example of a minimum file for Raven:
+Example of a minimum file for Ravencoin:
 ```
 wallet=Rrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrr
 ```